Kelly and I from a Barbour shoot on the lakefront two years ago. We called these “our engagement photos” 😂You can see the full post here!

 Fast forward to my last and final big move–from college to Chicago.

-So, yes, all my best friends from college were technically in “Chicago,” but because they all lived at home, I wasn’t seeing them everyday and I had to make a lot of new friends–there ended up being a motley crew of us “direct to city movers”–all from out of state.
+So, yes, all my best friends from college were technically in “Chicago,” but because they all lived at home, I wasn’t seeing them every day or even every weekend–and yet again, I had to start over and make a lot of new friends–there ended up being a motley crew of us “direct to city movers”–all from out of state.
 None none of us knew each other that well, but we all ended up becoming really close because of it.

 Then, I started blogging, and met some of my very best friends through it!